da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 -Pdev
-this is the environment setting of the install script which indicates we're on a development workstation
+this is the environment setting of the install script which indicates we're on a development workstation -DappHome=[appHome] make sure there is no ending slash!!!

 #### Executing single steps